It seems the Supreme Court has decided to take another case relating to gun rights.

 have held that the constitutional right to bear arms is tied to service

 in a militia, and is not an individual right.

-Will they ever learn to read US v Miller correctly?
+learn to read US v Miller correctly?

 The appeals court made two mistakes.
 First, it inflated the Second